 - a.
-Complete in-depth assessments of applications in RMS, providing scores and detailed comments against grant opportunity specific criteria (refer to the Appendix for Discovery Program grant opportunities) - b.
-Identify the merits or otherwise of the application with respect to the assessment criteria set out in the grant guidelines - c.
+Complete in-depth assessments of applications in RMS, providing scores and detailed comments against grant opportunity specific criteria (refer to the Appendix) - b.
+Identify the merits or otherwise of the application with respect to the assessment criteria set out in the Grant Guidelines - c.
 Assess and score the application for each assessment criterion separately.